 Note: In the examples below, you need to modify the version number in the examples corresponding to the Outlook version you wish to apply these settings against.
 Use 16.0 as indicated for Outlook 2016, but change it to 15.0 for Outlook 2013, or 14.0 for Outlook 2010.

 To configure this setting using a Group Policy, use the following registry setting:

 You can also disable Suggested Contacts folder, the equivalent of unchecking the Outlook option ‘Automatically create Outlook contacts for recipients that do not belong to an Outlook Address Book’, with the following registry key:

 Feedback is welcomed through the comments.
 If you got scripting suggestions or questions, do not hesitate using the contact form.

-You can download the script from my Technet Gallery here.
+You can download the script from GitHub here.